Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * The `SQLCL_PATH` is the path where the `sql` file is located within the folder that you downloaded and extracted previously from the sqlcl download link.
 Usually the path is `<extracted_files>/bin/`.

 * The `CONNECT_STRING` is used to specify the necessary details for connecting to the database, including the server or IP address, port number, service name or SID, and login credentials.
-Please to follow the next format [AWS conection string](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToOracleInstance.SQLPlus.html).
+Please review the [Conection string](#conection-string) section for more details.

 * It is recommended to use a user  with **sysadmin** privileges in the connection string and to run on a production-like environment with recently up to date statistics.